 See the Astronomical Clock

 Have you ever noticed how often clocks are Instagrammed?
-There are over four thousand tags just for ‘clock tower’!
+There are over four hundred thousand tags just for ‘clock tower’!
 Anyway, you’ve probably seen pictures of the Astronomical Clock in the Old Town square anytime you google Prague.
 It’s over 600 years old and tracks the movement of the sun and the moon as well as the time.
 At each hour the two windows at the top of the clock open and figures on a circular track can be seen as they rotate by the opening.
 Four figures next to the clock face also move during the show.

 After checking out the clock stroll the rest of Old Town Square.
 It’s a beautiful, traditional European square with the classic Prague art nouveau touches.
 In fact, the majority of the city is filled with this style of architecture – bright colors and gold glinted details.
 Definitely one of my favorite things about the city.